-As from 1 January 2022, BBH Luxembourg's capital exceeds the minimum capital requirements prescribed under Pillar I and adequately covers all risks identified through the Pillar II assessment.
-This determination is supported by the results of the Pillar I capital calculation and Pillar II analysis conducted by a BBH Luxembourg team comprised of BBH Luxembourg's senior management, Enterprise Risk Management and Finance Department ICLAAP results are supported by both internal and external risk reviews including a formal Risk and Control Self-Assessment ("RCSA") process, Legal Entity Risk Dashboard, BBH Luxembourg Compliance Monitoring Program, analysis of historical errors, omissions and risk events , and the results of internal audits and external audits, as well as regulatory reviews and reports.
+As from 1 January 2024, BBH Luxembourg's capital exceeds the minimum capital requirements prescribed under Pillar I and more than adequately covers all risks identified through the Pillar II assessment.
+This determination is supported by the results of the Pillar I capital calculation, a Pillar II and Pillar III analysis conducted by a BBH Luxembourg team comprised of BBH Luxembourg's senior management, Enterprise Risk Management and Finance Department.
+In addition, BBH Luxembourg's Internal Audit and Compliance Departments carry out periodic independent assessments of the ICLAAP program.
+ICLAAP results are supported by both internal and external risk reviews including a formal Risk and Control Self-Assessment ("RCSA") process, Legal Entity Risk Dashboard, BBH Luxembourg Compliance Monitoring Program, analysis of historical errors, omissions and risk events, and the results of internal and external audits, as well as regulatory reviews and reports.
 The ICLAAP assessment resulted in the following summary conclusions: